A Unified Framework and Comparative Study of Decentralized Finance Derivatives Protocols: Abstract

 Table~\ref{tab:perps_protocols} reports information on the underlying assets and collateral available on the perpetual protocols investigated.

-In particular, the term `` L1'' refers to native blockchain cryptocurrencies such as SOL (the native cryptocurrency of the Solana blockchain), BTC (the Bitcoin cryptocurrency), and ETH (the native cryptocurrency of Ethereum).
-The term ``L2'' refers to tokens associated with Layer 2 protocols~\parencite{GangwalGT23}, i.e. blockchain protocols built upon existing blockchain platforms, e.g., Ethereum, (\emph{base layer}) to address scaling issues or high transaction cost in the base layer.
-Whereas we denote with the term ``Meme'' those crypto tokens like Dogecoin and Pepe that are created as ERC-20 tokens and that are inspired by Internet jokes, memes, or cultural references.
-The label ``DeFi'' includes governance and utility tokens of decentralized finance protocols, such as lending platforms, decentralized exchanges, liquid-staking protocols, or yield aggregators, including AAVE~\parencite{aave}, LDO~\parencite{lido}, and UNI~\parencite{uniswap}.

-The category ``Gaming'' collects tokens used as in-game currencies or platform tokens within blockchain-based games and metaverse environments.
-The category ``Forex'' comprises instruments whose payoff is linked to traditional foreign-exchange rates (e.g., exposure to TRY/USD or EUR/USD).
-The label ``RWA'' (Real-World Assets) denotes tokens that represent on-chain claims on off-chain assets.
-Finally, the category ``Stable'' includes cryptocurrencies designed to maintain a relatively stable value with respect to an external reference (typically a fiat currency such as the U.S.\ dollar).
+In the table, the term ``L1'' refers to native blockchain cryptocurrencies such as SOL (the native cryptocurrency of the Solana blockchain), BTC (the Bitcoin cryptocurrency), and ETH (the native cryptocurrency of Ethereum).
+The term ``L2'' refers to tokens associated with Layer~2 protocols~\parencite{GangwalGT23}, i.e., blockchain protocols built on top of existing blockchain platforms (e.g., Ethereum as a base layer) to address scalability or transaction-cost limitations.
+The label ``DeFi'' includes governance and utility tokens of decentralized finance protocols, such as AAVE~(\citeyear{aave}), LDO~(\citeyear{lido}), and UNI~(\citeyear{uniswap}).
+The category ``Meme'' refers to tokens inspired by Internet memes or cultural references (e.g., Dogecoin or Pepe), while ``Gaming'' collects tokens used within blockchain-based games and metaverse environments.
+The category ``Forex'' comprises instruments whose payoff is linked to traditional foreign-exchange rates (e.g., TRY/USD or EUR/USD), and ``RWA'' (Real-World Assets) denotes tokens representing on-chain claims on off-chain assets \parencite{vella2026taxonomyrealworldassettokenization}.
+Finally, ``Stable'' refers to cryptocurrencies designed to maintain a relatively stable value relative to an external reference, typically a fiat currency.